reycika/tarok-scorebook/README.md

 - Deploying it as a Progressive Web App
 - Continuously improving it based on feedback

-Although it's a personal side project, I approached it exactly as I would any professional software product—from discovery to production.

 ---

 # 🇸🇮 Slovenska različica